 Rohan Webb has been the State Secretary of the Queensland and Northern Territory Branch since 2012.
-He worked as a Fitter and Turner at Golden Circle before coming on board as an Organiser almost 20 years ago.
+He worked as a Fitter and Turner at Golden Circle before coming on board as an Organiser over 20 years ago.
 Rohan is passionate about creating a better life for working people and their families.

-Ann-Marie Allan has worked in the union movement for forty years, starting her career as a stenographer with the union.
+Ann-Marie Allan has worked in the union movement for over forty years, starting her career as a stenographer with the union.
 Ann-Marie enjoys working with delegates and believes that members are the true lifeblood of our union.

-Brian Devlin was a primary school teacher for 18 year prior to working in the union movement.
+Brian Devlin was a primary school teacher for 18 years prior to working in the union movement.
 Brian is heavily involved in workplace health and safety advocacy and education.
 Brian knows that many workplaces are still dangerous and will fight to make sure that safety is a top priority no matter where you work.

-Assistant State Secretary Print Division
+Assistant State Secretary – Print

-Assistant State Secretary Vehicle Division
+Assistant State Secretary – Vehicle

 Steve started his apprenticeship as a Moulder at Vickers Ruwolt (now Bradken) in 1977.
 He also worked at Mt Isa mines, before continuing in his trade and taking on a delegate role in 1997.
 Workplace health and safety as well as awareness of chemicals, dust and dangerous conditions are high on his agenda.